The Holistic Sister’s Nutrition Tips For Easing Period Pain

 Scarlet Period Blog | Nutritionist Eliza Hedley discusses food for period health & self-care

-So nutrition can impact hormones and menstrual health?
+So, nutrition can impact hormones and menstrual health?

 Irregular periods can be driven by a lack of progesterone, excess androgens and/or low estrogen – all of which require key amino acids, vitamins, minerals and fatty acids to be produced.
 Without these, irregular periods can appear.

-What's your top tips for eating for better menstrual health?
+What are your top tips for eating for better menstrual health?

 Alissa Viti really pioneered the concept of eating for our infradian rhythm.
 There’s a few key things that can be beneficial, such as more fiber during the luteal phase and more iron, magnesium, omega 3 rich foods during the menstrual phase.